 About Particle In Cell Consulting LLC

-Particle in Cell Consulting LLC is a small Los Angeles area business founded in 2010 by Dr. Lubos Brieda.
-The name of the company is taken from the Particle In Cell Method commonly used to simulate plasma.
+Particle in Cell Consulting LLC was founded in 2010 by Dr. Lubos Brieda.
+We are located in Westlake Village, CA. The name of the company is taken from the Particle In Cell Method commonly used to simulate plasma.
 Dr. Brieda has over 10 years of experience developing codes for plasma propulsion, spacecraft environment interactions, and contamination control.
 Recent papers are available on the publications page.

 Please contact us with details of your project if you are interested in our services and we will get back to you shortly.